fusecodecamp2019/IntroToReact/readme.md

 this.characterName = 'Bruce Banner / Hulk';
 this.characterData = characterDataListing[this.characterName];
 ```
-3. Replace all instances of "this.characterName" with "this.props.characterName".
+3. Replace "this.characterName" with "this.props.characterName".
 4. Replace all instances of "this.characterData" with "this.props.characterData".
 5. In the render function.
 Add an if statement so that when this.props.characterName is defined it returns the current JSX.
 Otherwise it should return `<div>(No selection has been made)</div>`.
 ```javascript